SuperGabe5/Veterix/README.md

 and that's 80386 and other RAM limited machine types

-Use with at the very least 12MB of RAM (16MB for better results),
+You need 16MB RAM,

 2MB of Video RAM (for 16bit color mode in X Windows @ 1024x768),

 2GB HDD Storage (if your BIOS can handle it)

-FLDE (my desktop environment disigned for these systems)
+JDE (my desktop environment disigned for these systems)

 uses IceWM

-if your system has less than that specs than you will need use basic fvwm or ctwm instead
+if your system has less than that specs than you will need use basic ctwm instead

-only use this if your card does not have enough Video RAM for the main FLDE
+only use this if your card does not have enough Video RAM for the main JDE

 true supported minimums